Kirbologist/Raman-Scattering-Code-Conversion/README.md

 You can change the calculation parameters by editing the `config.txt` file, or the file specified under the flag `--input=</path/to/file>`.
 Parameters must be entered in the format `Parameter:<value>`, where `<value>` is either a number or a fully lower-case word, no spaces.
 If no value is given, `raman_elastic_scattering` uses the default value.
 Otherwise if invalid values are given, it will fall back to the default values in the best case, or interpret the value in unexpected ways in the worst case.
 Examples of allowable formats for numerical values are given in its own subsection.

 Here's what each 'run' parameter does:
 - `No. of CPUs` is a non-negative integer representing the number of CPUs (threads) to be used to run the calculations.
-Specifically, it's the radii of the particles to calculate for is allocated among `<value>` many CPUs.
-Within each of these threads, more threads can be made to calculate the inner-most for loops of the code in parallel (this is controlled using the `SUBTHREADS=<value>` option above).
+Some algorithms like matrix products can take advantage of the extra threads to parallelise calculations.
 If `<value>` is 0, `raman_elastic_scattering` will run with the maximum number of CPUs.
+By default, this parameter is 1.
+- `No. of CPUs to partition particle radii for` is a non-negative integer.
+The different radii of the particles is partitioned among `<value>` threads, so each thread performs all calculations for particles of its allocated radii to its own output file.
 By default, this parameter is 1.
 - `Calculation type` is the type used for floating-point calculations.
 By default, this parameter is `double`.
 The value of this parameter must be of the form `XXXX` to run all calculations with type `XXXX` or `XXXX-YYYY` to calculate T-matrices with type `XXXX` and integrals with type `YYYY`, where `XXXX` and `YYYY` can be one of the following calculation types:
   - `single` for single-precision floating points (using C++'s float types).
   - `double` for double-precision floating points.